01 of 11

-One reason is that both alcohol and some drugs (prescription and recreational) can cause drowsiness.
-Check the water temperature before entering (it should not exceed 104 degrees), observe reasonable time limits (10 to 15 minutes), and enter and exit the tub slowly in case of dizziness or to prevent falls.Continue to 3 of 10 below.
+One reason is that both alcohol and some drugs (prescription and recreational) can cause drowsiness or disorientation.
+Check the water temperature before entering (it should not exceed 104 degrees), observe reasonable time limits (10 to 15 minutes), and enter and exit the tub slowly in case of dizziness or to prevent falls.Continue to 3 of 11 below.

-People with open sores or any type of infection should not use the spa.
-The hot water is an ideal environment for spreading infection, especially if sanitizer levels are not properly maintained.
+People with open sores or any type of infection should not use a spa.
+The hot water is the perfect environment for spreading an infection, especially if sanitizer levels are not properly maintained.
 The same goes for rashes and other injuries.
-Consult a doctor to receive the green light before stepping back into a hot tub.Continue to 4 of 10 below.
+Consult a doctor to get the green light before stepping back into a hot tub.Continue to 4 of 11 below.

 Can You Get Pregnant in a Hot Tub?